rh-mobb/documentation/docs/idp/az-ad-grp-sync/README.md

     ![Delete admin user](./images/grp-sync-del-admin.png)

-1. Verify the user has been deleted from the ROSA admin group
+1. Verify the user has been deleted from the ROSA/OSD admin group

     ![Verify Delete admin user](./images/grp-sync-verify-del-admin.png)